The Robe, Boots and Bow of John VIII Palaeologus, by Antonio Pisanello, Italy, 1438

 The bow in Pisanello’s drawing is perhaps one of the Syrian bows, called fahlah, superb, described by Barsbay’s contemporary Taybugha.

 A similar bow is represented in a miniature of about 869/1465 painted for Rene, Duke of Anjou14

 That such Mamluk objects were prized in Europe is further evidenced by the report of Bertrandon de la Brocquiere, who visited Damascus in about 854/1450.

 ...white tarquais (quiver) complete, to which hung a sword and knives...15

 14 Unterkirchner 1980, pl.
 I.

 Referenced by Byzantine Cavalryman, 1439 in Armies of the Middle Ages, Volume 2 by Ian Heath:

 "Colour notes appended by Pisanello to his sketches of the Emperor apparently describe his costume as comprising a green damask coat, crimson tunic, white kamelakion hat with a black-edged, turned-up red brim, pale yellow leather boots, and quiver, bowcase and scabbard all ashen-grey."

 See a similar hat in The Flagellation by Piero della Francesca, Italy, c.
 1455

-and on a Wallpainting of Manuel Laskaris Chatzikes, c.1445, Pantanassa, Mistras, Laconia, Greece
+and on a wallpainting of Manuel Laskaris Chatzikes, c.1445, Pantanassa, Mistra, Laconia, Greece